Browse teams by practice area

 Emma Nendick trained at Freshfields (now Freshfields Bruckhaus Deringer) and worked as an associate in the tax department for three years.
 She moved to Herbert Smith in 1996, where she set up and ran the tax professional support function.
 She joined Practical Law in September 2006 as head of Tax.
 Emma is currently a non-practising solicitor.

 Mike Boutell trained at Jaques & Lewis (which became the London office of Eversheds), and following qualification, practised in their corporate tax department for ten years.
-During that time he undertook a broad range of work including M&S, reorganisations, capital raising, joint ventures, and also developed a particular specialisation in property tax.
+During that time he undertook a broad range of work including M&A, reorganisations, capital raising, joint ventures, and also developed a particular specialisation in property tax.
 Mike then spent 12 years at CMS Cameron McKenna as a professional support lawyer, save for a six month secondment to the British Property Federation which spanned the introduction of SDLT.
-Mike joined Practical Law in February 2010.
-Mike is currently a non-practising solicitor.
+He is a member of the International Fiscal Association.
+Mike joined Practical Law in February 2010 and is a non-practising solicitor.

 Vicki Carr is a former solicitor.
 She joined Osborne Clarke's tax team in September 1999, specialising in corporate tax.
 After a two-year secondment to HMRC working on the rewrite of part of the Taxes Act 1988 (which became the Income Tax (Trading and Other Income) Act 2005), she rejoined Osborne Clarke as their tax professional support lawyer in April 2005.
-Vicki is a member of the Chartered Institute of Taxation.
+Vicki is a member of the Chartered Institute of Taxation and the Employment Taxes Forum.
 She joined Practical Law Tax in July 2007.

 Kristy Cooper trained at Norton Rose Fulbright LLP (formerly Norton Rose LLP) and, following qualification, worked as an associate in the tax department for six years.
 While there, Kristy specialised in advising on real estate taxation, funds taxation and general corporate taxation.
-Kristy is a member of the Chartered Institute of Taxation.
+Kristy is a member of the Chartered Institute of Taxation and the Stamp Taxes Practitioners Group.
 She joined Practical Law in February 2013.
 Kristy is currently a non-practising solicitor.

 Mervyn Flatt trained at Lovells and, following qualification, practised in their tax department for nearly five years.
 While there, Mervyn specialised in the tax aspects of finance, banking and debt capital markets transactions.
 Mervyn joined Practical Law Tax in May 2006.
-Mervyn is currently a non-practising solicitor.
+Mervyn is currently a non-practising solicitor and is a member of HMRC’s working group on the reform of the corporate debt and derivative contract tax rules.

 Sui Lee worked as an associate at Wragge & Co, specialising in property tax, acting for a varied portfolio of clients.
 Sui started her tax career at Coopers and Lybrand (now PricewaterhouseCoopers) in their international corporate tax department.
 After several years she left to qualify as a solicitor at Linklaters.
 Sui subsequently joined Laytons Solicitors, where she advised on a diverse range of corporate and other taxes.
 She is a member of the Association of Taxation Technicians and the Stamp Taxes Practitioners Group.
 Sui joined Practical Law Tax in 2007.
 Sui is currently a non-practising solicitor.